Skip to main content

 I was of two minds reading this response.
 Part of me totally understood where this viewer was coming from because I had some of the same reactions watching it the first time.
 The other part of me was really mad that they refused to see past the surface level criticisms of such a transcendent film.

-But with this essay I’m not trying to shut down the author of this YouTube comment or the thousands of others like them.
-I can't just expect every potential viewer to have the same I did.
-I see this more as a space for me to celebrate my experience with the film, to follow through on some of the insights that maybe I wasn’t ready to perceive on that first fateful viewing.
+But with this essay I’m not trying to shut down the author of this YouTube comment or the thousands of others like them--I can't just expect every potential viewer to have the same experience I did.
+I see this more as a space for me to celebrate my experience with the film, to follow through on some of the insights that maybe I wasn’t ready to perceive on that first fateful viewing, and maybe tie that in to some general thoughts about that which film does better than any other medium: visual storytelling.

 Intro to Belle and Mamoru Hosoda